Absentee Online Link: https://fairfaxvillaes.fcps.edu/attendance-form

 A field trip that coordinates with a curriculum area may be scheduled for your child’s class during the school year.
 Each child who participates in the field trip MUST have a signed permission slip.
 Parents are often asked to accompany classes on trips.

 Please notify the school immediately if there are any changes in your address, telephone number, diagnosed allergies, or emergency contact person.
 If you are going on a trip, a limited power of attorney for medical services is advisable and should be left with the guardian of your children.
 Emergency care cards must be kept up to date.
 Please only add people as your emergency contacts who are in the area and are willing to come to school to pick up a sick child.

-Parents may use the weCARE button in their Parent SIS to make these changes.
+Parents may use the OVU packet in their Parent SIS to make these changes.

 Keeping a Watchful Eye on Our School

 As a parent or concerned citizen, please call the School Security Monitor, 571-423-2000, if you see suspicious activities at our school such as persons on the school roof or persons writing graffiti.
 Give the name and location of the school and a description of what is happening.
 It is not necessary to give your name; the School Security personnel or police will investigate.

 Parents may leave messages for teachers in their voicemail.
 Messages to teachers or students may be given to the school office staff who will be glad to take the message and place it in the teacher’s office box.
 Only in an emergency will a teacher or student be called to the telephone during school hours.

 Student cell phones and other personal electronic devices that have mobile phone functionality (including but not limited to iPhone, iPad, iPod, and Android based phones) must be off and out of sight between the school hours of arrival and dismissal unless it is used for instructional purposes with the teacher’s permission.
 Only the principal or the principal’s designee can give students permission to use a cell phone for calling during the school day.
 Cell phones should also not be used on a bus unless it is an emergency.